 \section{Introduction}

 In information retrieval, trans\-for\-mer-based bi-encoders are used as effective retrieval models.
 They estimate a document's relevance to a query by computing the similarity of their embeddings.
-Queries and documents are represented independently, which allows for pre-computing and indexing all document representations offline and computing only the query representation at retrieval time. bi-encoders are thus appealing in practice since they can be easily scaled.
-In contrast, trans\-for\-mer-based cross-encoders are a type of model that estimates relevance jointly by computing a score for each document-query pair at retrieval time, achieving higher effectiveness than bi-encoders at the expense of a higher computational cost and inference latency.
-They are thus usally reserved for multi-stage reranking, such that only the top-k documents of an initial ranking produced by a more efficient bi-encoder are re-ranked.
+Queries and documents are represented independently, which allows for pre-computing and indexing all document representations offline and computing only the query representation at retrieval time.
+Bi-encoders are thus appealing in practice since they can be easily scaled.
+In contrast, transformer-based cross-encoders are a type of model that estimates relevance jointly by computing a score for each document--query pair at retrieval time, achieving higher effectiveness than bi-encoders at the expense of a higher computational cost and inference latency.
+They are thus usually reserved for multi-stage re-ranking, such that only the top-$k$ documents of an initial ranking produced by a more efficient bi-encoder are re-ranked.